phylum-dev/phylum-analyze-pr-action/README.md

           cmd: phylum-ci --depfile requirements-prod.txt
           # Specify multiple explicit dependency file paths.
           cmd: phylum-ci --depfile requirements-prod.txt path/to/dependency.file
+          # Perform analysis as part of a group-owned project.
+          # A paid account is needed to use groups: https://phylum.io/pricing
+          cmd: phylum-ci --group my_group
           # Analyze all dependencies in audit mode, to gain insight without failing builds.
           cmd: phylum-ci --all-deps --audit
           # Install a specific version of the Phylum CLI.